 - Copyright Trademark, Service-mark, And Copyright

 We will be talking here about the spot on differences between Trademark, Service-mark and a Copyright.
-Below you can find a self-explanatory table stating the differences in the nature of the protection these three provide.
+Below you can find a certain table stating the differences like the protection these three provide.

 |It serves the purpose to stop competitors from damaging your business name/reputation and earn profits for their own business.||It protects the same entities like that of a trademark.||It provides creators with exclusive rights to their works, hence allowing them to profit from their creative endeavors.|